Hair Wash Instructions

 Can I use your hair wash or will it damage my hair?

 Many people who wear their hair in locks have found that they can use our “mud” with great success.
 For best results, please read and follow the hair cleansing procedure outlined below.
 We recommend either Lavender Garden or Left Coast Lemon Pure Earth Hair Wash to start, since these formulas contain organic essential oils with a higher percentage of natural citrus waxes for greater moisturizing.
-Later you may want to experiment with other “flavors” to find which works the best for your hair, though the Fragrance-free mud will probably not be moisturizing enough for you.
+Later you may want to experiment with other “flavors” to find which works the best for your hair, though you might find that the Fragrance-free mud may not be moisturizing enough for your liking.